In the Flesh (Star Trek: Voyager): Production

 According to writer Nick Sagan, the original concept for "In The Flesh" had the Voyager crew discovering a picture of Species 8472 in an ancient Earth culture, leading them to discover that some human legends of demons and devils grew out of early contact with Species 8472.
-When the writers couldn't work this idea out, Sagan wrote the episode as a Cold War parable, using his father's work toward détente as inspiration.
-Sagan says the episode originally "didn't end quite so 'happy happy;'" it had a more ambiguous ending.
+When the writers could not work this idea out, Sagan wrote the episode as a Cold War parable, using his father's work toward détente as inspiration.
+Sagan says that the episode originally "didn't end quite so 'happy happy;'" it had a more ambiguous ending.
 Producer Brannon Braga wanted to resolve the issue.
 Originally, the script called for a dream sequence where Species 8472 razed Janeway's hometown on Earth.
 However, due to the very high cost of the computer animation used for Species 8472, the scene was scrapped.

 Sagan believes that the character of Valerie Archer "is in some way a connection to Captain Jonathan Archer on Enterprise."
 (Valerie says that she comes from a long line of Starfleet officers, so it is possible that the real Valerie Archer is one of Jonathan Archer's descendants.)
 Archer's name is an homage to two other science-fiction characters: Dave Bowman, the lead character of 2001: A Space Odyssey; and Ellie Arroway, the lead character in Carl Sagan's novel Contact.
 "You put bow and arrow together and you get Archer," said Sagan.

 Tucker Smallwood made his first appearance in the Star Trek franchise with "In the Flesh".
 At the time he was recovering from bell's palsy, paralysing half of his face.
-He only initially agreed to an audition because he thought he'd play an alien and have it covered by make-up.
+He only initially agreed to an audition because he thought he would play an alien and have it covered by make-up.
 Instead, he played the human form of the member of Species 8472 masquerading as Admiral Bullock.
 He later went on to gain the recurring role of the Xindi-Primate council member in the third season of Star Trek: Enterprise.

 The computer monitor used by Species 8472 in this episode is largely composed of parts from an earlier prop: a Krenim game used in the Star Trek: Voyager episode "The Year of Hell, Part II".
 This monitor reappears in the later episodes "Life Line" and "Nightingale"; in both episodes, it still displays symbols associated with Species 8472.

 Actor Robert Beltran, who played Chakotay, listed "In The Flesh" among his favorite episodes of the series.

 Reception

 TrekWeb gave the episode an "A-/A" rating, calling it "Voyager's best this year, with a nice twist and a wonderful message" despite what "really was a bad premise".

-Michelle Erica Green of The Trek Nation found the episode "engrossing... apart from unfortunate similarities with the excellent Deep Space Nine episode 'Homefront', which also took place at Starfleet Command and focused on shapeshifting aliens who were planning to infiltrate Earth."
+Michelle Erica Green of The Trek Nation found the episode "engrossing... apart from unfortunate similarities with the excellent Deep Space Nine episode "Homefront", which also took place at Starfleet Command and focused on shapeshifting aliens who were planning to infiltrate Earth."
 Green found that the episode "had nice balance and some clever wit."